whscienceteacher/whscienceteacher.github.io/physics.md

 [Measuring Gravity](/gravity/) - **Physics** - I normally do an activity where I drop a metal ball down a three flight stairwell and have students time it.
 I can't do that remotely so I will use this simulation.
 Students time a 10m drop and then can calcualte g.
 They can then use that to calcualte a greater distance.

-[Light and Temperature](/lighttemp/) - **Physics** - Change the temperature of a black body.
+[Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
 See the distribution of light by wavelength and see an approximation of the color.
 I have a version that shows the distribution by frequency too I could fix up if there is interest.

 [Index of Refraction](/ior/) - **Physics** - How can you tell the difference between a real diamond and a fake?
 Use Snell's law of course.
 Practice on water, glass, and plastic then determine if your diamond sample is real or a fake.
 In this simulation you drag and rotate a laser, ruler, and protractor.